MazinCE/Veecom/README.md

 	Inspired by the 6522 PIA the new I/O interface provides a more flexible way for communication with I/O devices featuring

-		* Two perbit programmable 8-bit I/O ports (PRA, PRB) where each bit can be configured as Input or Output individualy by writing the data direction registers (DDRA,DDRB), writing a value to DDR sets the corresponding bit as either read only or write only "1" Write only
+		1. Two perbit programmable 8-bit I/O ports (PRA, PRB) where each bit can be configured as Input or Output individualy by writing the data direction registers (DDRA,DDRB), writing a value to DDR sets the corresponding bit as either read only or write only "1" Write only
 			"0" Read only

-		* progrmmable 8-bit time with clock prescaler(divide by 1,2,3,4) and two operation modes
+		2. A progrmmable 8-bit timer with clock prescaler(divide by 1,2,3,4) and two operation modes
 			* continuous-mode
 			* Compare-mode